General spin models from noncollinear spin density functional theory and spin-cluster expansion: Theory

 \subsection{Real spherical harmonics represented as polynomials of Cartesian coordinates}

-In torque-fitted regression formalism, we must evaluate gradients of the spherical harmonics with respect to the unit vector, cf. Eq.~(\ref{eq:t_i_sce}).
+In torque-fitting regression formalism, we must evaluate gradients of the spherical harmonics with respect to the unit vector, cf. Eq.~(\ref{eq:t_i_sce}).
 Differentiation in spherical coordinates $(\theta,\phi)$ is numerically ill-conditioned near the poles ($\sin\theta\!\to\!0$).
 To avoid these coordinate singularities, we represent the spherical harmonics as polynomials in the Cartesian components of the unit vector, which yields well-behaved analytic derivatives via $\partial/\partial e_x$, $\partial/\partial e_y$, and $\partial/\partial e_z$.
 The gradient of the complex spherical harmonics with respect to the unit vector was already derived in Ref.~\cite{Drautz2020-ao}.
 Here, we present expressions for the gradients of the real spherical harmonics in their Cartesian-polynomial form.
-See also the Supplementary Information for details of the derivations.
+See also the Supplemental Material Sec.
+S1 for details of the derivations~\cite{SI}.

-The complex spherical harmonics $Y_{lm}$ for $m \ge 0$ can be written in Cartesian coordinates as follows \cite{Drautz2020-ao}:
+The complex spherical harmonics $Y_{lm}$ for $m \ge 0$ can be written in Cartesian coordinates as follows~\cite{Drautz2020-ao}:

 For $m<0$, the corresponding expressions follow from the relation $Y_{l\bar m} = (-1)^{|m|} Y_{l|m|}^{*}$.
 Hereafter, we omit the arguments $\hat{\vct{e}}_i$ and the spin index $i$ when not explicitly required.
 From Eqs.~(\ref{transform}), (\ref{eq:y_cart}), and (\ref{eq:bar_p_cart}) we obtain the real spherical harmonics in Cartesian coordinates as follows: \begin{widetext}